Return

 Chukchi

-I. Sociolinguistic data
+I. Sociolinguistic Data

-1. Existing alternative names of the language and ethnic group
+1. Existing Alternative Names of the Language and Ethnic Group

-In the 1920s, Chukchi was renamed Luoravetlan (from the Chukchi autoethnonym of ӆыгъоравэтӆьат (sing. ӆыгъоравэтӆьан ) [real people]).
+In the 1920s, Chukchi was renamed Luoravetlan (from the Chukchi autoethnonym of ӆыгъоравэтӆьат (sing. ӆыгъоравэтӆьан) [real people]).
 However, this name never really caught on, although population censuses still use it as a second one to the ethnonym of Chukchi.
-It is possible that this autoethninym was not originally applicable to all the groups of Chukchi, who preferred to use the names of local groups (Chukchi reindeer herders) and settlements (Chukchi sea hunters) for their self-identification.
+It is possible that this name was not originally applicable to all the groups of Chukchi, who preferred to use the names of local groups (Chukchi reindeer herders) and settlements (Chukchi sea hunters) for their self-identification.
 At present, Chukchi use the following names for their language, both derived from йыӆйыӆ [language]: ӆыгъоравэтӆьэн йыӆйыӆ (in Chukotka) and чувчеӈйыӆйыӆ (in Nizhnekolymsky district of Yakutia and Penzhinsky district of Kamchatka).

-2. General characteristics
+2. General Characteristics

-Following the establishment of the Soviet administration and administrative borders in the northeast in the 1930s, the situation has changed, and in some settlements, where another ethnic population was in the majority, Chukchi began to speak Russian or other language of the predominant population.
+Following the establishment of the Soviet bureaucratic structures and administrative borders in the northeast in the 1930s, the situation has changed, and in some settlements, where another ethnic population was in the majority, Chukchi began to speak Russian or other language of the predominant population.
 It was either Even (Omolon, Bilibinsky District of Chukotka; Ayanka, Penzhinsky District of Kamchatka) or Koryak (Achaivayam, Olyutorsky District of Kamchatka).
 In addition, many Chukchi from the western part of their traditional territory began to understand Yakut and Yukaghir, in addition to Even.

 Image 1.
-Chukchi-speaking area and traditional Chukchi territory.
+Chukchi-speaking Area and Traditional Chukchi Territory

 2.2.
-Three communities of Chukchi speakers
+Three Communities of Chukchi Speakers

-The established administrative borders divided Chukchi speakers into four loosely connected communities, in which Chukchi weren’t the only Chukchi-speaking members: (1) Chukchi and some of Inuits of the Chukotka Autonomous Okrug; (2) Chukchi, Evens, Yukaghirs of the Nizhnekolymsky Districts of Yakutia; (3) Chukchi and other peoples of Kamchatka: a) Chukchi and Evens of the Penzhinsky District (Ayanka), b) Chukchi and Koryaks of the Olyutorsky District of Kamchatka (Achaiavayam, Srednie Pakhachi).
+The established administrative borders divided Chukchi speakers into four loosely connected communities, in which Chukchi weren’t the only Chukchi-speaking members: (1) Chukchi and some of Inuits of the Chukotka Autonomous Okrug; (2) Chukchi, Evens, Yukaghirs of the Nizhnekolymsky Districts of Yakutia; (3) Chukchi and other peoples of Kamchatka: a) Chukchi and Evens of the Penzhinsky District (Ayanka), b) Chukchi and Koryaks of the Alyutorsky District of Kamchatka (Achaiavayam, Srednie Pakhachi).

 2.3.
-Age of native speakers
+Age of Native Speakers

 Yakutia.
-Most of the older people live in rural communities where Russian language is predominant (Kolymskoye, Pokhodsk, Chersky).
+Most of the older people live in rural communities where Russian language is predominant (Kolymskoye, Pokhodsk, and Chersky).
 As a result, the elders fluent in Chukchi, 65-80 years old, speak Russian more often than Chukchi.
 Neighbors and friends of the older generation, 65-80 years old, speak Chukchi with each other; the middle generation sometimes uses Chukchi words in a predominantly Russian communication.
 There are no active speakers under 40 recorded in Nizhnekolymsky District, Yakutia.

 Kamchatka.
-Active Chukchi speakers can only be found among middle and older generations.
+Active Chukchi speakers can only be found among middle-aged and older generations.
 The vast majority of Chukchi speakers also speak Russian.
 In Chukotka, older generation has a poor command of Russian, therefore the communication between older and middle generation in native language happens more often, than in Yakutia and Kamchatka.
 People under 40 virtually never speak Chukchi.

 2.3.
-Sociolinguistic characteristics
+Sociolinguistic Characteristics

 2.2.2.
-Threat of extinction
+Threat of Extinction

 Kamchatka & Yakutia.
-The language is seriously endangered .
+The language is seriously endangered.
 There are over one hundred native speakers, but they are mostly from the older generation.
 Representatives of the middle generation understand Chukchi and can use it to communicate with older generation, but they rarely do it.
 There are no speakers (even passive ones) among children.
 Spheres of use: domestic activities for older generation, communications with linguists.
 The state support for the language is either minimal (Yakutia), or non-existent (Kamchatka).

 Chukotka Autonomous Okrug.
 The language is under the threat of extinction.
 It is used mainly by the middle and older generations, sometimes by young people, but no children in Chukotka speak it anymore.
 Spheres of use: domestic, formal declarative.
 The state support for the language exists, but at a very moderate level.

 2.2.3.
-Use in various spheres
+Use in Various Spheres

 Sphere